Organizing your dashboard

 });

-property, just as you would do at the top level.
+The new directory acts as a "sub-folder" for grouping actions.
+Simply move action files into the subdirectory, just as you would do at the top level.
 Here we'll move our refund tool to our new "Refunds" page, and also provide an explicit name

 for a cleaner display:

-const { Interval, Page, io, ctx } = require("@interval/sdk");
+const { Action, io, ctx } = require("@interval/sdk");

 const { getCharges, refundCharge } = require("./payments");